 The Pupil Premium is funding in addition to the school’s budget and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
 Schools are free to decide how to allocate this funding to best support their pupils.

-Click here to see our Pupil Premium Strategy statement for the academic year 2018/19.
+Click here to see our Pupil Premium Strategy statement for the current academic year.

 Free School Meals